An Introduction to Gulp.js - SitePoint

-This article was sponsored by New Relic.
-It was updated in January, 2017, to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!

-This article was peer reviewed by Giulio Mainardi and Tim Severien.
-Thanks to all of SitePoint’s peer reviewers for making SitePoint content the best it can be!

 Developers spend precious little time coding.
-Even if we ignore irritating meetings, much of the job involves basic tasks which can sap your working day:
+Even if we ignore irritating meetings, much of the job involves basic tasks that can sap your working day:

 - generating HTML from templates and content files

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!